 Housed in a gloriously crooked building that dates back to 1380, the tiny Cherub Inn on Higher Street in Dartmouth is one of the most atmospheric dog-friendly pubs in South Devon.
 Being such a cosy establishment means it feels like a home from home, and a place where strangers often find themselves sparking up conversations, particularly whenever dogs are involved as ice breakers.
 If your pooch loves meeting new people and being fussed over, the Cherub Inn is just the place!

 Both of the bars on the ground floor of the Royal Castle Hotel are dog-friendly.
 Each has its own character, yet both tend to be popular all year round with residents and visitors alike.

 The Galleon Bar, on your right as you enter the hotel through the main entrance, is the more traditionally styled of the two.
 Visitors often order meals in this bar and enjoy the open fireplace in the winter.
 There’s a children’s menu and a general family-friendly feel.
 On Sundays, there are usually live jazz performances.

 The Harbour Bar is more contemporary, great for coffees in the daytime and a drink in the evening while enjoying a live acoustic performance.

-Situated on the banks of the Dart is the lively Ferry Boat Inn, just a short drive of ferry ride away in the village of Dittisham.
+Situated on the banks of the River Dart is the lively Ferry Boat Inn, just a short drive of ferry ride away in the village of Dittisham.
 Affectionately known as the FBI, it’s the perfect setting to enjoy live bands, a locally sourced menu and wide selection of real ales while enjoying the panoramic views with your furry companion.

 There are many more excellent dog-friendly pubs in South Devon than we can list here, as well as several which have designated indoor or outdoor areas where dogs are permitted.
 However, we couldn’t resist mentioning a couple more of our favourite dog-friendly pubs in South Devon.